|Billing & VAT|

 The fair use policy allows instances to be set up in other affiliated companies as long as these together account for less than 10% of the licensed services.

 As an example: Alpha South Corp. has purchased a subscription for 100,000 services and would like to set up an instance in Alpha Italy Ltd. and an instance in Alpha Spain Ltd. in addition to its own instances.
 This is permitted under the basic license if the instances in Alpha Spain Ltd. and Alpha Italy Ltd. together make up less than 10,000 services (10% of the licensed service number).
 If they amount to more than 10%, you need a group license.

 Can I receive professional support for the Checkmk Raw Edition?

 No. If you desire professional support for Checkmk, then you will need to take out a subscription for the Checkmk Enterprise Edition.
 Within the support framework, we will of course also be happy to assist you with a migration from the Raw Edition or from another monitoring solution to the Enterprise Edition.
-Exchanges regarding the Raw Edition can be found in the free Checkmk mailing lists.
+You can also get help from other Checkmk users in the the community forum.

 For how long are credits valid?

 Credits are valid for 12 months from the purchase date, after which time they expire.
 However, before the expiry date, you can submit requests for tasks to us to the value of your remaining credits.
 In such a case the credits will not expire, even if the actual execution of the tasks will take longer.